djhmateer/djhmateer.github.io/_posts/2020-12-01-xprogressive web apps.md

 The Service Worker makes caching easy and defines some rules for if content is not available.

+As I don't want my site to be available offline, I'm not using the Service worker... it seems to work, but ***check it**** test on all devices.

 ## Banner to 'Add to Homescreen'